-Comparative studies between SARS-CoV, MERS-CoV, and COVID-19 underscore the critical importance of early identification of super-spreaders to minimize transmission, both among patients and HCPs.
-Swift implementation of comprehensive precautions and measures, both clinically and in public healthcare, is vital.^{7,8}
+Comparative studies between SARS-CoV, MERS-CoV, and COVID-19 underscore the critical importance of early identification of super-spreaders to minimize transmission, among patients and HCPs.
+Immediate implementation of comprehensive precautions and measures, both clinically and in public healthcare, is vital.^{7,8}

-There is a noticeable dearth of studies in the literature addressing the preparedness level of our healthcare professionals (HCPs) in managing and treating patients during pandemics, specifically focusing on the impact of training programs and continuous professional training post-graduation.
+There is a noticeable dearth of studies in the literature addressing the preparedness level of our HCP in managing and treating patients during pandemics, specifically focusing on the impact of training programs and continuous professional training post-graduation.

-In Oman, the majority of tertiary hospitals and healthcare institutions are concentrated in Muscat, the capital.
-Since the onset of the COVID-19 pandemic, the Royal Hospital (RH) in Muscat has developed a preparedness plan for HCPs and patients.
+In Oman, most tertiary hospitals and healthcare institutions are concentrated in Muscat.
+Since the onset of the COVID-19 pandemic, the Royal Hospital in Muscat has developed a preparedness plan for HCPs and patients.
 This plan encompasses checklists, training sessions, and protocol guidance.
 However, the study seeks to ascertain the impact of this training and whether it adequately addresses the anticipated challenges faced by HCPs.
-Thus, the primary objective of our study is to examine HCPs across all categories' perceptions of their preparedness in managing and treating COVID-19 patients.
-We aim to evaluate this preparedness concerning their foundational education and the effectiveness of continuous training programs post-graduation and during their professional tenure.
+Thus, the primary objective of our study was to examine HCPs across all categories' perceptions of their preparedness in managing and treating COVID-19 patients.
+We aimed to evaluate this preparedness concerning their foundational education and the effectiveness of continuous training programs postgraduation and during their professional tenure.